Ghnashymsatote/Project3/README.md

 # New Project

-this is project was created from local system
+this is project was created from local system.
+Createtd by satote